dovinmu/ttr_generator/README.md

 Here's an image of a prototype of the card (there's still a bit of polishing left to do on the edges):

 ![Ballard-Georgetown](Ballard-Georgetown.png)

-## Train cards: to be continued
-For now, you'll have to use an already-existant deck.